We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Lowering cancer risk

-The Food and Drug Administration (FDA) consider ginger to be safe to include in the diet, but they do not guarantee or regulate its use as a medicine or supplement.
+The FDA considers ginger to be safe in the diet, but it does not guarantee or regulate its use as a medicine or supplement.

 Some research indicates that ginger may improve digestive health, reduce inflammation, and relieve pain, among other benefits.